HelpGiveThanks/HGTconfiguration/README.md

 1. Select 'Yes' for the 'Use Gravatar avatar' option.
 1. Click the 'save' button (bottom right).

      I will cover the other important TBG configuration options, setting up projects, etc. in a follow-on tutorial.
 This one is focused on configuring the initial look-and-feel.
 Onward!

-#####F. Configure top, menu-bar icon and links in file  headertop.inc.php located in folder .../core/templates/
+#####F. Configure top, menu-bar icon and links in the file  headertop.inc.php located in the folder .../core/templates/

 To open cPanel files like the above – headertop.inc.php – that you now need to open
 1. Go to your browser's File Manager tab.